-The mapping sheet shall contain a detailed description of all the fields with possible values and data transformation information between Zycus zDoc format and GAVI data format.
+The mapping sheet shall contain a detailed description of all the fields with possible values and data transformation information between Zycus zDoc format and Gavi data format.

-<< Insert finalized mapping sheet >>

 Supplier Control Block

 The attached excel spreadsheet gives detailed explanation of keys and values that are part of control block.

-<< Insert supplier control block file for reference >>

 Sample Payloads